LeoHsiao1/pyexiv2/README.md

 ## Defects

-- Can only read the image less than 2G and modify the image less than 1G.
+- Can only read the images less than 2G, and modify images less than 1G.
 (See https://github.com/Exiv2/exiv2/issues/1248)
 - Not thread safe.

 ## Usage